 Whether to use a bath oil, lotion, cream or ointment will depend on how dry your skin is and which parts of the body you want to concentrate on.

 According to DermNet NZ…

 Different skin types have different needs so before undertaking any skincare regime, ask a pharmacist or skincare expert about your skin type and any specific concerns.

 Should you moisturise oily skin?
-“No”, says Dr Liz Baird.
-“Just wash oily skin with a soap substitute and use a sunblock.”
+The Dermatological Society recommend you don’t – just wash oily skin with a soap substitute and use a sunblock.

 Does drinking a lot of water improve your skin?
-Water has many benefits to the body but according to Dr Liz Baird, there’s no evidence that drinking more improves skin – “not unless you’re grossly dehydrated”.
+Water has many benefits to the body however there’s no evidence that drinking more improves skin, unless you’re grossly dehydrated.